Ledragon/pi-vision-histogram/symbol-creation-guide.md

 }
 ```

-#### Data Modes
+### Data modes
-`dataMode` is another property in `dataParams` that defines the type of the data entering into the custom symbol.
-Currently specifying `dataMode` is required for [`crossTab`](#crosstab-shape) data shape.
-Below are the avalable data mode options:
+The `dataParams` property can also set the `dataMode` property, which refines the type of the data entering the symbol.
+The `dataMode` property is required for the [`crossTab`](#crosstab-shape) data shape.
+PI Vision currently supports the following data modes:
-* `snapshot`: PI Vision will send snapshot values, which are the latest available values for the data source(s)
+* `snapshot`: PI Vision sends snapshot values, the latest available values sent from the data sources
-* `interpolatedValues`: Your custom symbol will get the interpolated value for the data source(s) evaluated at the end of the time range
+* `interpolatedValues`: PI Vision sends interpolated values, the values evaluated at the end of the time range
-* `recordedvalues`: PI Vision will pass in recorded values for the given data sources, which are the values from Data Archive for the time period
+* `recordedvalues`: PI Vision sends recorded values, the values from PI Data Archive for the time period

 [angular]: https://angular.io/
 [javascript]: https://developer.mozilla.org/en-US/docs/Web/JavaScript